hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/roughness.md

 * **Output field name**: `x_coord`
 * **Output field type**: `Decimal number (real)`
 * **Output field length**: `10` and **Precision**: `10`
-* Enter a formula by either selecting the x-value from the geometry in the scrollbox, or enter directly in the **Expression** field:
+* Enter a formula by either selecting the x-value from the geometry in the scrollbox or entering directly in the **Expression** field:

 ```
  x( @geometry )